 This recipe was originally shared in 2015.
 I was introduced to this cheese ball by our good friend Rochelle.

-She made it for a New Year’s Eve party and I was instantly hooked.
+She made it as an appetizer for a New Year’s Eve party and I was instantly hooked.
 Since then it has made an appearance at several of our parties.

 We love it coated with a variety of bell pepper colors, it makes for a fun presentation.
 But we have also been known to do one color and shape the cheese ball into a shape other than a sphere.